-6 Stops You Have to Make on Bucharest to Brasov Drive
+6 Cool Stops to Make on the Way From Bucharest to Brasov by Car

 Should you make a stop in Ploiesti?
 A short answer is no. This industrial city is somewhat heavy and doesn’t have anything to offer to the tourist.
 It’s also very Soviet looking with a lot of grey buildings that remind of the Soviet era.